Showing 274 courses

 Format: Workshop

-Cat.
-IThis course will teach basic walking techniques and principles with the goal forstudents to develop and implement an individualized conditioning program forthemselves.
+This course will teach basic walking techniques and principles with the goal for

 Instructor: Althea Danielski